twitter-archive/unishark/README.md

     sleep(param['time'])
 ```

-Results: it spawns up to 5 threads to run the test with 10 inputs concurrently (only sleep 1 sec in each thread).
+Results: 5 threads are spawned to run the test with 10 sets of inputs concurrently (only sleep 1 sec in each thread).
 It takes about 2 sec in total (10 sec if using <code>unishark.data_driven</code>) to run.

 **NOTE**: It is user's responsibility to ensure thread-safe within the test method which is decorated by <code>unishark.multi_threading_data_driven</code>.
-If exceptions are thrown in one or more threads, the exceptions information will be collected and summarized in the "main" thread in the end and thrown as <code>unishark.exception.MultipleErrors</code>.
+If exceptions are thrown in one or more threads, the exceptions information will be collected and summarized in the "main" thread and thrown as <code>unishark.exception.MultipleErrors</code>.

 <a name="Advanced_Usage"></a>
 ## Advanced Usage